 - Final Fantasy XI has the Thief class have two different abilities: Sneak Attack, which deals large damage when behind an enemy, and Trick Attack, which, at first, deals somewhat more damage than a normal attack when behind a party member, and passing the hate from that attack to that party member.
 Both are normally combined, normally called SATA, to ensure the tank has good hate, but this changes at level 60, when the Assassin trait allows Trick Attack to have the same massive damage effect as Sneak Attack, and thusly both abilities are used separately, normally using a Weapon Skill with Trick Attack.

 - In addition, the Ninja class gains the Innin ability at level 40, which, while not a "true" Back Stab, gives them a decent size bonus to accuracy and critical hit chance when attacking from behind (at the expense of lowering their own evasion) for a short time.

 - Final Fantasy Tactics Advance has comparable abilities to Dark Messiah of Might and Magic: they don't need to be executed from behind, but with all other skills, doing so significantly increases their chance of success.

-- Final Fantasy Tactics A2 replaces the accuracy boost (which is unnecessary because most attacks are perfectly accurate by default) with more damage (50% extra on the sides, 100% extra in the back).
+- Final Fantasy Tactics A2 replaces the accuracy boost (which would be unnecessary because most attacks are perfectly accurate by default) with more damage: 50% extra on the sides, 100% extra in the back.
 The Sneak Attack skill is the closest to an actual Back Stab as it changes the side boost to 100% and the back damage boost to 300%.

 - And in the original Tactics, while attacking from behind usually didn't boost damage, it did guarantee a hit with physical attacks, ignoring dodge or block bonuses from shields.
 The Sword Grasp ability still worked fine, though.